-Tulane University academic staff members designed the Pre-College residential experience to immerse students in the fields of humanities, STEM, and the arts.
-Various on-campus activities are included in the cost of the residential program.
+Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Select courses are offered for three hours of transferable Tulane credit.
 Tracks are available for middle and high school students, and the curricula are designed to match students’ academic levels.
 The learning environment at Tulane is unique because it aims to accomplish the following: